jimbrig/KaaS/Resources/Highlights/Notes/The Ultimate Guide to an Effective - Highlights.md

 ==What If I Don’t Have Time for a Full Review?==

-There will be times you do not have time to complete a full review.
-That’s okay.
-That’s life.
-Don’t feel pressured.

 If you have any time at all to complete one, focus on the following areas:

- Performing a mindsweep Processing inboxes and tasks Reviewing any major/due projects and commitments
+ ==Performing a mindsweep Processing inboxes and tasks Reviewing any major/due projects and commitments==

-The rest of the system can likely wait until you have time to conduct a full review.
-If you focus on these areas first, you’ll have 80% of your bases covered for things that could bite you if you miss them.
+==The rest of the system can likely wait until you have time to conduct a full review.
+If you focus on these areas first, you’ll have 80% of your bases covered for things that could bite you if you miss them.==

-That sums up the **Ultimate Guide to an Effective Weekly Review**.
-Thanks so much for reading!

 TLDR;